Unraveling children’s pain with the touch of textiles

-Canadian resident Wendy Golden found HAND/EYE in print and online this fall.
+Canadian resident Wendy Golden-Levitt found HAND/EYE in print and online this fall.
 She wrote a beautiful email complimenting us on our good work, and described very briefly her work as a child therapist, where she uses textiles much as others might use toys in a play therapy context – although her intuitive and sensitive approach resists simple categories.
 We asked her to share her work with us, inspired by the notion that the infinite variation possible in textiles, infused with culture and history and myth and hope and utility and experience, might remind all of us of the connections we share.
 We hope that you will find the notion of healing through textiles as poetic as we do.
-Here is Wendy in her own words:
+Here is Wendy in her own words.

 Healing often begins when a child surrenders his pain to a chosen textile.